cultofmetatron/Shen/README.md

 ##Higher order functions for generators

-Generators are the new concurrency being implimented for ecmascript 6.
+Generators are the new concurrency primative slated for ecmascript 6.
 There is scant information on how generators work.
 The one really useful library I've seen out there is TJHollowaychuck's co module.